tahaha420/Weather-Dataset-EDA/README.md

 ## Goals of the Project:

-1. Explore a banking dataset with Pandas.
+1. Explore a weather dataset with Pandas.
 2. Identify correlations.
 3. Visualize the dataset.